macro-hard/Thermal-Signature-Recognition/README.md

 The software used to flash the Arduino Chip is the Arduino IDE which can be downloaded from here[5].

 Within the IDE there were multiple libraries that need to be installed in order to use the camera and display.
 They are found in the Arduino IDE under Tools > Manage Libraries.
 For the camera search for Adafruit GFX Library.
 For the display search for Adafruit ILI9341.

 For the Arduino 32u4 board there is an additional download needed.
 In the Arduino IDE under Tools > Boards > Board Manager search for Adafruit AVR Boards.

 ## Built With

-Adafruit AMG8833 IR Thermal Camera FeatherWing
+* Adafruit AMG8833 IR Thermal Camera FeatherWing

-TFT FeatherWing - 2.4" 320x240 Touchscreen For All Feathers
+* TFT FeatherWing - 2.4" 320x240 Touchscreen For All Feathers
-Adafruit Feather 32u4 Adalogger
+* Adafruit Feather 32u4 Adalogger

-## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors